-Contrary to predatory pricing models where the party bringing in the traffic invoices initial traffic at a high price, decreasing as the volume mounts, hospitality pricing models have found an equilibrium in that they succeed in balancing the pressure to sell by the hotel chain – bringing in the traffic – with the pressure to maintain the infrastructure over the longer time by the owner of the infrastructure, by using a model which increases the price as traffic increases.
+Contrary to some traditional pricing models where the party bringing in the traffic invoices initial traffic at a high price, decreasing as the volume mounts, hospitality pricing models have found an equilibrium in that they succeed in balancing the pressure to sell by the hotel chain – bringing in the traffic – with the pressure to maintain the infrastructure over the longer time by the owner of the infrastructure, by using a model which increases the price as traffic increases.
 In this, infrastructure is of course the goose, and the results are the golden eggs.
 As I believe this pricing model to be relevant for other industries as well, it it worth giving the broad strokes of this balance.

 On the one hand, you have the infrastructure owner.
 This is the owner of the property where the hotel is located.
-For those unfamiliar with the hospitality industry, most hotels are not property of the hotel chains using them, but of individuals or investment organisations which aim to extract value out of them over a longer period of time.
+For those unfamiliar with the hospitality industry, most hotel buildings are not property of the hotel chains using them, but of individuals or investment organisations which aim to extract value out of them over a longer period of time.

 On the other hand we have the hotel chain, the actual exploitation partner.
 They want to maximise use in order to extract as much revenue out of the property as possible.
 The exploitation partner drives traffic as well as performing the actual management of the hotel, employing the staff etc.